Audio equalization: Uses

 Tone controls (usually designated bass and treble) are simple shelving filters included in most hi-fi equipment for gross adjustment of the frequency balance.
 The bass control may be used, for instance, to increase the drum and bass parts at a dance party, or to reduce annoying bass sounds when listening to a person speaking.
 The treble control might be used to give the percussion a sharper or more brilliant sound, or can be used to cut such high frequencies when they have been overemphasized in the program material, to reduce accompanying high-frequency noise, or simply to accommodate a listener's preference.

 A rumble filter is a high-pass (low cut) filter with a cutoff typically in the 20 to 40 Hz range; this is the low frequency end of human hearing.
 Rumble is a type of low-frequency noise produced in record players and turntables, particularly older or low-quality models.
 The rumble filter prevents this noise from being amplified and sent to the loudspeakers.
 Some cassette decks have a switchable subsonic filter feature that does the same thing for recordings.

 A crossover network is a system of filters designed to direct electrical energy separately to the woofer and tweeter of a 2-way speaker system (and also to the mid-range speaker of a 3-way system).
 This is most often built into the speaker enclosure and hidden from the user.
 However, in bi-amplification, these filters operate on the line-level audio signals, sending the low-frequency and high-frequency signal components to separate amplifiers, which connect to the woofers and tweeters, respectively.

 Equalization is used in a reciprocal manner in certain communication channels and recording technologies.
 The original music is passed through a particular filter to alter its frequency balance, followed by the channel or recording process.
-At the end of the channel or when the recording is played, a complementary filter is inserted which precisely compensates for the original filter and recovers the original waveform.
-For instance, FM broadcasting uses a pre-emphasis filter to boost the high frequencies before transmission, and every receiver includes a matching de-emphasis filter to restore it.
-The white noise that is introduced by the radio is then also de-emphasized at the higher frequencies (where it is most noticeable) along with the pre-emphasized program, making the noise less audible.
-Tape recorders used the same approach to reduce "tape hiss" while maintaining fidelity.
-On the other hand, in the production of vinyl records, a filter is used to reduce the amplitude of low frequencies which otherwise produce large amplitudes on the tracks of a record.
-Then the groove can take up less physical space, fitting more music on the record.
+At the end of the channel or when the recording is played, a complementary filter is inserted that precisely compensates for the original filter and recovers the original waveform.
+For instance, FM broadcasting uses a pre-emphasis filter to boost the high frequencies before transmission, and every receiver includes a matching de-emphasis filter to restore them.
+The white noise that is introduced by background noise picked up by the radio is then also de-emphasized at the higher frequencies (where it is most noticeable) along with the pre-emphasized program, making the noise less audible.
+Tape recorders use the same approach to reduce tape hiss while maintaining fidelity.
+In contrast, in the production of vinyl records, a filter is used to reduce the amplitude of low frequencies, which otherwise produce large amplitudes on the tracks of a record.
+This allows the groove to take up less physical space, fitting more music on the record.
 The preamplifier attached to the phono cartridge has a complementary filter boosting those low frequencies, following the standard RIAA equalization curve.